MicrosoftDocs/msteams-docs/msteams-platform/toolkit/vs-code-overview.md

 ## Install and run your app locally

-Refer to the **Build Your App* content in your project homepage for detailed instructions for packaging and testing your app.
+Refer to the **Build and Run* content in your project homepage for detailed instructions for packaging and testing your app.
 In general, you need to install your app's server, get it running, then setup a tunneling solution so that Teams can access content running from localhost.

 ## Add a trusted certificate for localhost

-If you wish to debug your app on localhost using https, you will need to add a certificate for localhost to `Trusted Root Certification Authorities` catalog.
-You only need to complete this step once.
+If you wish to debug your tab based app on localhost using https, you will need to add a certificate for localhost to `Trusted Root Certification Authorities` catalog.
+You only need to complete this step once per machine.

 <details>
   <summary>Create and install a trusted certificate</summary>

+* Build and run your app
+  * Follow the instuctions in the **Build and Run** section of your project Readme so that it's being served from https://localhost:3000/tab.
+Generally, this will involve executing `npm install` then `npm start`
+  * Navigate to https://localhost:3000/tab from Google Chrome

 * Acquire the SSL certificate:
   * Open the Chrome Developer Tools window (`ctrl + shift + i` / `cmd + option + i`).